getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 In other words, that line says: "make a *new* 'Bar dot prototype' object that's linked to 'Foo dot prototype'."

 When `function Bar() { .. }` is declared, `Bar`, like any other function, has a `.prototype` link to its default object.
 But *that* object is not linked to `Foo.prototype` like we want.
-So, we create a *new* object that *is* linked as we want, effectively throwing away the original non-linked object.
+So, we create a *new* object that *is* linked as we want, effectively throwing away the original incorrectly-linked object.

 **Note:** A common mis-conception/confusion here is that either of the following approaches would *also* work, but they do not work as you'd expect: